Democratic Senate candidates show fundraising strength in early 2nd quarter numbers - KESQ

 A series of Democratic Senate candidates announced substantial fundraising hauls this week, putting each campaign in strong financial positions ahead of races that will be critical to the Biden administration’s goals.

+Sen. Raphael Warnock will report raising $7 million in the second quarter of 2021, his campaign told CNN on Friday, a sizable haul in the Georgia Democrat’s reelection bid.

+The report will show that Warnock begins the third quarter with $10.5 million cash on hand, the campaign said, claiming that the haul is “the most raised in an off-year fundraising quarter in Georgia history.”
+The Atlanta Journal-Constitution was first to report the Warnock fundraising figure.

-Arizona Sen. Mark Kelly posted the most significant numbers to date, announcing his campaign had raised nearly $6 million in the second quarter of 2021, ending the three-month period with more than $7 million cash on hand.
+Arizona Sen. Mark Kelly on Thursday announced his campaign had raised nearly $6 million in the second quarter, ending the three-month period with more than $7 million cash on hand.

 “The swell in grassroots support we’re seeing is a direct result of Mark delivering in the Senate and will be what fuels our people-powered campaign as we move full speed ahead into 2022,” said Emma Brown, Kelly’s campaign manager.

-Note: This story has been updated with a comment from the National Republican Senatorial Committee and additional fundraising numbers.